 AKDN / Christopher Wilton-Steer

-The programme strengthens existing health facilities by fostering the professional development of healthcare workers and improving access to medical service delivery.
+The programme strengthens existing health facilities by fostering the professional development of healthcare workers, improving retention and improving access to medical service delivery.

 To date, more than 600 health professionals from Naryn and Osh oblasts have been supported to undergo professional development training.
+Thirty-two master trainers have been trained to further cascade knowledge and skills within the health sector.
 Training venues have included Bishkek, the Department of Paediatrics and Child Health at AKU and the Kazakh School of Public Health.

 AKDN

-In 2016, AKHS launched its first family medicine and diagnostics centre in Naryn.
-It offers high-quality outpatient and diagnostic services to the communities in Naryn Oblast and adjoining areas, as well as to UCA faculty, staff and students.
+The AKHS family medicine and diagnostics centre in Naryn offers high-quality outpatient and diagnostic services to the communities in and adjoining Naryn Oblast, as well as to UCA staff and students.

-The Centre was officially opened in May 2016, operating under a licence issued by the Kyrgyz Republic Health Ministry.
-This is the first such private not-for-profit centre to provide high-quality, reliable and affordable healthcare services, primarily focusing on diagnostics, family medicine and specialist outpatient services.
+The Centre operates under a licence issued by the Kyrgyz Republic Health Ministry.
+It is the first such private not-for-profit centre to provide high-quality, reliable and affordable healthcare services, primarily focusing on diagnostics, family medicine and specialist outpatient services.
 As with AKHS facilities elsewhere, it also offers welfare for those who cannot afford the service.